Kenshinoyo/reader/README.md

 # File Uploader

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This app was created using the JavaScript based library React.

 ## Available Scripts